 I have always been amazed by nature’s diversity, down to its smallest manifestations.
 When I was growing up, I collected rocks, captured insects, and observed the life cycles of creatures in a small creek near my house.
 The variety of flora and fauna in Van der Ast’s still life represents the same kind of fascination on the part of the artist and Dutch culture.
 Looking closely at nature is a way for many people to access a kind of spiritual awe.
 Experiencing the natural world now, as an adult, always revives that sense of wonder I felt in my childhood.

-—Tamera Lenz Muente, Exhibition Coordinator and Curatorial Assistant
+—Tamera Lenz Muente, Assistant Curator